 2. Siam Bhayro, James Nathan Ford, Dan Levene & Ortal-Paz Saar, Aramaic Magic Bowls in the Vorderasiatisches Museum in Berlin: Descriptive List and Edition of Selected Texts.
-With contributions by Matthew Morgenstern, Marco Moriggi and Na’ama Vilozny (Magical and Religious Literature of Late Antiquity, 7; Leiden: Brill, in press).
+With contributions by Matthew Morgenstern, Marco Moriggi and Na’ama Vilozny (Magical and Religious Literature of Late Antiquity, 7; Leiden: Brill, 2018).

 3. James Nathan Ford & Matthew Morgenstern, Aramaic Incantation Bowls in Museum Collections, Vol 1: The Frau Professor Hilprecht Collection of Babylonian Antiquities, Jena (Magical and Religious Literature of Late Antiquity, 8; Leiden: Brill, accepted for publication).

 4. Shaul Shaked, James Nathan Ford & Siam Bhayro, Aramaic Bowl Spells: Jewish Babylonian Aramaic Bowls, Vol. 2 (Magical and Religious Literature of Late Antiquity; Leiden: Brill, forthcoming).

 1. J.N.
 Ford, “‘Ninety-Nine by the Evil Eye and One from Natural Causes’: KTU2 1.96 in its Near Eastern Context,” Ugarit-Forschungen 30 (1998), 201-278.